Gibeon (meteorite): History

-The meteorite was discovered by the Nama people and used by them to make tools and weapons.
+The meteorite was discovered by the Nama people and used by them to make tools and weapons, including heads for their assegais.

 In 1836 the English captain J. E. Alexander collected samples of the meteorite in the vicinity of the Fish River and sent them to London.
 There John Herschel analyzed them and confirmed for the first time the extraterrestrial nature of the material.

 Between 1911 and 1913, 33 fragments of the meteorite were collected in the vicinity of Gibeon and brought to the capital Windhoek.
-They weighed between 195 and 506 kg and were first stored, then displayed at Zoo Park as a single heap.
+They weighed between 195 and 506 kg and were first stored, then displayed at the Zoo Park as a single heap.
 In 1975 a public fountain displaying the meteorite fragments was planned.
-The pieces were removed and stored at Alte Feste, where two of the fragments were stolen.
-The fountain was erected in Post Street Mall, with two empty pillars for the missing fragments.
-Since then, two more fragments were removed from the fountain, so that it displays only 29 today.
+The pieces were removed and stored at the Alte Feste, where two of the fragments were stolen.
+The fountain was eventually erected in Post Street Mall, with two empty pillars for the missing fragments.
+Since then, two more fragments were removed from the fountain, so that it displays only 29 pieces today.

 The collection displayed on the fountain in Windhoek's Central Business District was proclaimed a National Monument (Category: geology) on 15 February 1950.
-Additionally, all meteorites found in Namibia are automatically protected as National Monuments and must not be removed from where they have been found, nor damaged in any way.
+Additionally, it was decided that all meteorites found in Namibia would automatically be protected as National Monuments and should not be removed from where they have been found, nor damaged in any way.

 Strewn field

-The fragments of the meteorite in the strewn field are dispersed over an elliptical area 390 km long and 120 km wide.
+The fragments of the meteorite in the strewn field were dispersed over an elliptical area 390 km long and 120 km wide, the second largest known strewn field in the world (after Aletai meteorite strewn field in Northwestern China).
 The core of this area is situated near the village of Gibeon in Namibia's Hardap Region.
 About 100–150 different fragments have been collected over time, and additional pieces are still found occasionally.

 Composition and classification

-The term Gibeon encompasses the whole meteoritic material fallen from the sky during this fall.
+The term Gibeon encompasses the total extent of meteoritic material fallen from the sky during this fall.
 This material is classified as iron meteorite belonging to the chemical group IVA.

 Gibeon meteorites are composed of an iron-nickel alloy containing significant amounts of cobalt and phosphorus.
 The crystal structure of this meteorite provides a classic example of fine octahedrite and the Widmanstätten pattern is appreciated for its beauty both by collectors and designers of jewelry.